Medical questions & health advice by board certified doctors

-Can I lower my high blood pressure through exercise?
+"Can I lower my high blood pressure through exercise?"

 My doctor said my blood pressure would go down if I lost weight.
 Which exericses are best?

 The type of exercise which will help you lower your blood pressure is aerobic exercise such as brisk walking, jogging, or swimming.
 Between 30 and 60 minutes several days a week can lower your blood pressure by several points.
 In addition, if you are overweight, then losing 10% of your body weight can also reduce your blood pressure.
 Thus, this exercise you are planning could help reduce your blood pressure in more than one way.
 One additional measure you can take is reduction in salt intake.
 If you reduce your salt intake to less than 4 grams per day, you can also reduce your blood pressure.
 Give these exercises an honest try for at least a month before you return to your doctor.
 What I would do is schedule an appointment with your primary care physician 1-2 months out from now for a repeat blood pressure check.
 If you can institute a good exercise plan, I think you get good results from this.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.